The Macerich Company (MAC): What’s Inside the Story?

-On Monday, shares of The Macerich Company (NYSE:MAC) marked $6.08 per share versus a previous $5.06 closing price.
-With having a 20.16% gain, an insight into the fundamental values of The Macerich Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-MAC showed a fall of -77.41% within its YTD performance, with highs and lows between $4.81 – $44.73 during the period of 52 weeks, compared to the simple moving average of -76.88% in the period of the last 200 days.
+On Monday, shares of The Macerich Company (NYSE:MAC) marked $8.77 per share versus a previous $9.42 closing price.
+With having a -6.90% loss, an insight into the fundamental values of The Macerich Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+MAC showed a fall of -67.42% within its YTD performance, with highs and lows between $4.81 – $43.84 during the period of 52 weeks, compared to the simple moving average of -65.98% in the period of the last 200 days.

 Morgan Stanley equity researchers changed the status of The Macerich Company (NYSE: MAC) shares from “Underweight” to a “Equal-Weight” rating in the report published on March 2nd, 2020.
 Other analysts, including Piper Sandler, also published their reports on MAC shares.
 Piper Sandler repeated the rating from the previous report, marking MAC under “Underweight” rating, in the report published on February 12th, 2020.
 Additionally, MAC shares got another “Underperform” rating from Mizuho, setting a target price of $24 on the company’s shares, according to the report published in January 15th, 2020.
 On January 15th, 2020, Jefferies Downgrade an Underperform rating and increased its price target from $29 to $19.
 On the other hand, BMO Capital Markets Downgrade the “Underperform” rating for MAC shares, as published in the report on January 7th, 2020.
 JP Morgan seems to be going bullish on the price of MAC shares, based on the price prediction for MAC, indicating that the shares will jump from $40 to $34, giving the shares “Neutral” rating based on their report from December 18th, 2019.
 Another “Underweight” rating came from KeyBanc Capital Markets, providing a prediction for $34 price target according to the report published in December 17th, 2019.